How super works

 - fees we charge for managing your account

 - insurance fees (if you have cover with us)

 - negative investment returns.

 Investment returns can be positive or negative.
 Positive returns will make your balance go up.
 Negative returns will make you balance go down.
 Over the long term, investment returns should outweigh investment losses.
 This, along with your regular super contributions, will help your super grow.

 You can grow your super faster by paying extra into your super.
-This can be done directly through personal contribution or through your employer via salary sacrifice.
+This can be done directly through personal contributions or through your employer using salary sacrifice.
 Find out how.

 Super is your savings for retirement, so there are rules about when you can access it.
 Generally, you can access your super when you stop working and meet a condition of release.
 You can then choose to have your super paid to you as a regular income or as a lump sum.
 Find out more.

 Super can be a tax-effective way to invest in your future